Newsroom > DHHS News Release

-- Applying mosquito repellent containing DEET, picaridin, oil of lemon eucalyptus, or IR3535;
+- Apply mosquito repellent containing DEET, picaridin, oil of lemon eucalyptus, or IR3535.

-- Avoiding going out at dawn and dusk when mosquitoes are most active; and
+- Avoid going out at dawn and dusk when mosquitoes are most active.

-- Eliminating standing water to reduce mosquito breeding sites.
+- Eliminate standing water to reduce mosquito breeding sites.

 Most people who are infected by a mosquito have no symptoms or only mild flu-like symptoms.
 Less than one out of 150 people who get bitten by an infected mosquito and become infected will get seriously ill.
 However, people over 50 and those with weakened immune systems are especially vulnerable to the disease and are more likely to experience serious consequences.

 West Nile fever includes flu-like symptoms such as fever and muscle weakness.
 Symptoms of the more serious West Nile encephalitis include inflammation of the brain, disorientation, convulsions and paralysis.

 Recent flooding will result in an increased number of mosquitoes.
 Most of the new mosquitoes will be the nuisance kind that don’t carry West Nile Virus, but it’s still important to protect yourself because they can carry other diseases.

 DHHS tests mosquitoes and birds to determine the level of virus in the state.
 With the assistance of local health departments, DHHS is collecting and testing dead birds.
 To report dead birds, contact your local health department.
 To find your department, go to http://www.dhhs.ne.gov/publichealth/Pages/puh_oph_lhd.aspx.